WebexCC-SA/AUS_LTRCCT-2000/docs/main/PreRequisites.md

 4. Allow use of microphones.
 This is important because we will be using WebRTC (that is what the Desktop radiobutton choice was about)
    ![Profiles](../graphics/Lab1_AI_Agent/GS7.png)

-#### Calling to Contact Center
+#### Calling to your assigned number in Webex Contact Center - look at the card your received
 You can make test calls from your mobile phone or by using Webex Calling app.
-Please find the Webex App and log in with the admin credentials that were shared with you.
+Please find the Webex App and log in with the Admin credentials that were shared with you on the card.
    ![Profiles](../graphics/Lab1_AI_Agent/GS8.gif)

-Place test call to the test number  +15206603129 to confirm that you Webex Phone is configured to place calls
+Place test call to the test number  +15206603142 to confirm that you Webex Phone is configured to place calls

 !!!
 Note
     International dialing is not allowed so you won't be able to dial your cell phones unless you have a US number.